marlonbarrios/p5.js-creativecoding/README.md

 ## Generative Tools for Meta-creation

-This series investigates the potential of generative and procedural drawing using motion based algorythims.
+This series investigates the potential of generative and procedural drawing using motion based algorithims.
 It creates the posibility that each app becomes  tool for creativity and expression.

 ### Tool for Meta-creation 01: Drawing geometries and perlin noise